 Volunteers meet every week during “open house” hours.
 You do not need to register to volunteer, and no previous gardening experience is required.
 We encourage volunteers to stop by at any time during these Weekly Volunteer Days, and stay for any length of time.
 All ages are welcome.
 Volunteer days are cancelled in the event of rain, or temperatures above 90 degrees.

 We are happy to accommodate any group with an interest in volunteering outside the set "Open House" Volunteer Days.
-Contact us to set up a Group Work Day for your organization.

 The Victory Garden at Brighton NC Machine is the cornerstone garden within the Livingston Hunger Council's Community Garden Network.
 This network of roughly 10 gardens in Livingston County grows over 14,000 lbs of produce each year for their local food pantries, partner agencies, and community.
 The Victory Garden is the largest garden in the network with a little over 1 acre tilled up, and hosts groups and individual volunteers all summer long.